The MQ-25 Stingray is an unmanned aerial refuelling aircraft being developed by Boeing. Credit: Boeing photo.

 The US Navy aviators from VX-1 and VX-23 squadrons participated in the MQ-25 simulation training in November 2020, which enabled them to learn the flight operations from start-up to shut-down from the ground control station (GCS).

-Boeing and the US Navy flew the MQ-25 test asset T1 with an aerial refuelling store (ARS) in December 2020.
+Boeing and the US Navy flew the MQ-25 test asset T1 with an aerial refuelling store in December 2020.
 The 2.5-hour flight was controlled by pilots from a ground control station at MidAmerica St Louis Airport.

 The early flight testing of MQ-25 test asset T1 demonstrated the UAV’s capability to remain airborne at various speeds and altitudes for approximately 30 hours.

-MQ-25 Stingray features
+MQ-25 Stingray design and features

-The MQ-25A will be capable of delivering up to 6,800kg (15,000lb) of fuel to a distance of 926km (500nm).
-It can refuel the F/A-18 Super Hornet, EA-18G Growler, and F-35C fighter jets, significantly extending their range and time in the air.
+The aircraft is capable of delivering up to 6,800kg (15,000lb) of fuel to a distance of 926km (500 nautical miles).
+It can refuel the F/A-18 Super Hornet, EA-18G Growler and F-35C fighter jets, significantly extending their range and time in the air.
+The refuelling operations can be performed using satellite and radio communications.

-The refuelling operations will be performed using satellite and radio communications.
-The unmanned tanker will be integrated with the navy’s traditional catapult launch and recovery systems.
+The unmanned tanker is integrated with the US Navy’s traditional catapult launch and recovery systems.

 MQ-25 Stingray engine